alx2009/K197Control/K197control_measurements.md

 Final Measurement Value: 10653 Ohms (Scaled and considering unit and sign)

-If we want to extend the resolution, the display value would be 55853 * 40000000 / 2097152 = 1065311 (rounded to the next integer), corresponding to 10653.11 Ohm when we consider unit and range
+If we wanted to extend the resolution, the display value would be 55853 * 40000000 / 2097152 = 1065311 (rounded to the next integer), corresponding to 10653.11 Ohm when we consider unit and range